Street food: Cultural and economic aspects

 In 2002, Coca-Cola reported that China, India, and Nigeria, where the company's expansion efforts included training and equipping mobile street vendors to sell its products, were some of their fastest-growing markets.

 The libertarian Reason magazine states that in US cities, food trucks are subject to regulations designed to prevent them from competing with brick and mortar restaurants.
 For example, in Chicago, a regulation prevents food trucks "...from selling food within 200 feet of brick-and-mortar restaurants and, hence, prohibit them from operating throughout the city's downtown area," which critics have called an "anti-competitive" rule for food truck operators.

 Since 1984, Folsom Street Fair in San Francisco is home of one of the most diverse street food fairs.
 In addition to much leather, and people in various states of dress and undress, the event features an outdoor food court serving a variety of street food.
 For donations of $10 or more, visitors get a $2 discount on each drink purchased at the fair.
 In 2018, the street photographer Michael Rababy documented it in his book, Folsom Street Food Court.

 Netflix has also featured the street foods of the world through its TV series Street Food, with the first volume focusing on Asia, and the second on Latin America.

+Vegan and plant-based street food

+With the rise of plant-based diets and concerns over food safety, some cities have introduced specific regulations for vegan street food vendors to ensure proper handling of alternative ingredients.
+Studies indicate that while plant-based street food reduces the risk of contamination from raw meat, improper storage of perishable ingredients such as tofu, plant-based dairy, and fresh vegetables can still pose health risks.
+Some governments have implemented training programs for street vendors to educate them on plant-based food safety practices, refrigeration requirements, and allergen cross-contamination.